Judging Criteria

 Understanding what makes a winning project across different aspects of cybersecurity innovation.

-Technical Excellence
+Technical Depth

-• Clean, maintainable code
+• Clean, well-architected codebase

-• Proper security practices
+• Implementation of security best practices

-• Scalable architecture
+• Scalable architecture and design

 Track-Specific Focus